Zaynobiddin33/Zaynobiddin33/README.md

 <div align="center">

- 🔭 I’m currently working on a marketplace
+ I’m currently working on a marketplace

- 🌱 I’m currently learning Nginx, Pandas, Tensorflow
+ I’m currently learning Pandas, Tensorflow, Pytorch

 💬 Ask me about Python, Django, REST-API... or anything [here](https://github.com/Zaynobiddin33/Zaynobiddin33/is\\sues)

-⚡️ The largest known black hole, located in the galaxy NGC 1277, has a mass equivalent to 17 billion times that of the Sun.
+Fun fact: The largest known black hole, located in the galaxy NGC 1277, has a mass equivalent to 17 billion times that of the Sun.

  </div>